Ecosyste.ms: Awesome

 ### OAuth 2.0 client credentials

-As part of the proxy setup process you need to provide an OAuth 2.0 `client_id` and `client_secret` to allow it to authenticate with email servers on your behalf.
+As part of the proxy setup process you need to provide an OAuth 2.0 `client_id` and (in many cases) a `client_secret` to allow it to authenticate with email servers on your behalf.

 If you have an existing client ID and secret for a desktop app, you can use these directly in the proxy.

-If you do not have access to credentials for an existing client you will need to register your own.
+If you do not want to use credentials from an existing client you will need to register your own.

 The process to do this is different for each provider, but the registration guides for several common ones are linked here.